 The UK property market is underpinned by strong demand and low supply.
 Not even Brexit could dampen the growth of house prices in the UK.
-With more certainty in the market and economy, house prices are predicted to grow 14.8% from 2020-2024 (JLL).
+With more certainty in the market and economy, house prices are predicted to grow 14.8% by 2024 (JLL).

 4. Global safe haven